karimsa/fallaciesofjsperf/README.md

 # [Fallacies of JS Performance](http://alibhai.co/fallaciesofjsperf)

-A short list of fallacies that beginners to JS often believe.
+A short list of fallacies that beginners to JS often believe about performance.

 ## License